 A component of our growth strategy involves the further expansion of our operations and customer base internationally.
-In the fiscal years ended January 31, 2019, 2018 and 2017, total revenue generated from customers outside the United States was 39%, 37% and 34%, respectively, of our total revenue.
-We currently have international offices outside of North America throughout Europe, the Middle East and Africa ("EMEA") and the Asia-Pacific region, focusing primarily on selling our products and services in those regions.
-In the future, we plan to expand to other international locations.
-Our current international operations and future initiatives involve a variety of risks, including:
+In the fiscal years ended January 31, 2020, 2019 and 2018, total revenue generated from customers outside the United States was 41%, 39% and 37%, respectively, of our total revenue.
+We currently have international offices outside of North America in Europe, the Middle East and Africa ("EMEA"), the Asia-Pacific region and South America, focusing primarily on selling our products and services in those regions.
+In the future, we may continue to expand our presence in these regions or expand into other international locations.
+Our current international operations and future initiatives involve a variety of risks, including risks associated with:

-changes in a specific country's or region's political or economic conditions;

-- the need to adapt and localize our products for specific countries; - greater difficulty collecting accounts receivable and longer payment cycles; - unexpected changes in laws, regulatory requirements, taxes or trade laws; - more stringent regulations relating to privacy and data security and the unauthorized use of, or access to, commercial and personal information, particularly in EMEA; - differing labor regulations, especially in EMEA, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations; - challenges inherent in efficiently managing an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits and compliance programs; - difficulties in managing a business in new markets with diverse cultures, languages, customs, legal systems, alternative dispute systems and regulatory systems; - increased travel, real estate, infrastructure and legal compliance costs associated with international operations; - currency exchange rate fluctuations and the resulting effect on our revenue and expenses, and the cost and risk of entering into hedging transactions if we chose to do so in the future; - limitations on our ability to reinvest earnings from operations in one country to fund the capital needs of our operations in other countries; - laws and business practices favoring local competitors or general preferences for local vendors; - limited or insufficient intellectual property protection or difficulties enforcing our intellectual property; - political instability or terrorist activities; - exposure to liabilities under anti-corruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act, U.K. Bribery Act and similar laws and regulations in other jurisdictions; and - adverse tax burdens and foreign exchange controls that could make it difficult to repatriate earnings and cash.
+- changes in a specific country's or region's political or economic conditions; - the need to adapt and localize our products for specific countries; - greater difficulty collecting accounts receivable and longer payment cycles; - unexpected changes in laws, regulatory requirements, taxes or trade laws; - shelter-in-place or similar orders, private travel limitation, or business disruption in regions affecting our operations, stemming from actual, imminent or perceived outbreak of contagious disease, including the ongoing COVID-19 pandemic; - more stringent regulations relating to privacy and data security and the unauthorized use of, or access to, commercial and personal information, particularly in EMEA; - differing labor regulations, especially in EMEA, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations; - challenges inherent in efficiently managing an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits and compliance programs; - difficulties in managing a business in new markets with diverse cultures, languages, customs, legal systems, alternative dispute systems and regulatory systems; - increased costs associated with international operations, including travel, real estate, infrastructure and legal compliance costs; - currency exchange rate fluctuations and the resulting effect on our revenue and expenses and the cost and risk of entering into hedging transactions if we chose to do so in the future; - the effect of other economic factors, including inflation, pricing and currency devaluation; - limitations on our ability to reinvest earnings from operations in one country to fund the capital needs of our operations in other countries; - laws and business practices favoring local competitors or general preferences for local vendors; - operating in new, developing or other markets in which there are significant uncertainties regarding the interpretation, application and enforceability of laws and regulations, including relating to contract and intellectual property rights; - limited or insufficient intellectual property protection or difficulties enforcing our intellectual property; - political instability, social unrest, terrorist activities, natural disasters or regional or global outbreaks of contagious diseases, such as the ongoing COVID-19 pandemic; - exposure to liabilities under anti-corruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act, U.K. Bribery Act and similar laws and regulations in other jurisdictions; and - · adverse tax burdens and foreign exchange controls that could make it difficult to repatriate earnings and cash.